 Here are some of the top benefits of using a fulfillment center:

-A fulfillment center speeds up the order fulfillment process and enables you to offer 2-day or overnight shipping to your customers.
+Working with fulfillment centers allows you to offer 2-day or overnight shipping options to your customers.

 By now you should have a thorough understanding of what a fulfillment center is and how it can benefit your business.
 If you’re ready to make the switch, you’ll be glad to know that there are 3PL providers all over the country waiting to handle your inventory.
 Keep reading to learn how to find them.

 Things to Consider When Choosing a Fulfillment Center

 A fulfillment center may seem like the perfect solution if you’ve been struggling to keep up with orders and manage your own inventory.
 While 3PL providers can take the burden of order fulfillment off your shoulders, there are some things you need to consider before you commit.

 First and foremost, you need to determine whether it’s a cost-effective solution to start using a fulfillment center.
 Prices vary from provider to provider but will include costs for things like warehouse space, equipment, warehouse management, staff salaries, worker’s compensation and liability insurance, packaging supplies, postage and more.
 Some 3PL providers offer a flat rate while others add individual fees per task, such as picking and packing.

 In many cases, outsourcing your order fulfillment services costs more than doing the work yourself, but what you’ll be saving is time.
 If managing your inventory and fulfilling orders is holding you back from doing the work you need to grow your business, outsourcing may be worth the extra cost.